koga73/SwipeScroll/README.md

 SwipeScroll is a jQuery plug-in that provides touch based swiping for Tablets and Mobile devices.

+**This library is no longer maintained!**
+*However if you need a swiper that works in IE8 and old mobile devices then this will do the job*

 - Easy to implement
 - Built for speed
 - Fires events on user interaction